watreh/audacity/SRS.md

 **2.1 User Needs**

-Users of Audacity require software that is both powerful and easy to use with capabilities ranging from basic recording to advanced audio manipulation.
+Users of Audacity require software that is both powerful and easy to use, with capabilities ranging from basic recording to advanced audio manipulation.
 Key needs include:

 A user-friendly interface that simplifies complex editing tasks.